travis-ci/docs-travis-ci-com/user/browserstack.md

 testing framework, the Local Identifier must be added to the Selenium capabilities.

 The Local Identifier is exposed as an environment variable `BROWSERSTACK_LOCAL_IDENTIFIER`.
 You can use it to set the Selenium capability.
-See the following example which uses Ruby's [selenium-webdriver][browserstack-ruby-bindings]:
+See the following example, which uses Ruby's [selenium-webdriver][browserstack-ruby-bindings]:

 ```ruby
 require 'rubygems'